-Cite: 44-18-30(24) Reliability estimate: 5 This exemption applies to precious metal bullion if the transaction is substantially equivalent to a transaction in securities.
+Cite: 44-18-30 (24) Reliability estimate: 5 This exemption applies to precious metal bullion if the transaction is substantially equivalent to a transaction in securities.
 The exemption does not include fabricated metal processed for industrial, professional or artistic uses.
-Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Source: Excise Tax Section Revenue foregone: 2007 - Revenue loss not reliably estimable Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
 Law Comparison: Only Connecticut and Massachusetts have similar provisions.
 Connecticut: Connecticut's provisions include gold or silver bullion, legal tender of any nation, rare and antique coins if such sales is less than \$1,000.
-Connecticut Law Cite: Title 12, Chapter 219, Section 12-412.
+Connecticut Law Cite: Title 12, Chapter 219, Section 12-412 (45).
 Massachusetts: Massachusetts' provisions exclude sales of \$1,000 or more of gold or silver bullion or coins, or gold or silver tender of any nation (except the Republic of South Africa) traded and sold according to its value as precious metal; "bullion" does not include fabricated precious metal which has been processed or manufactured for industrial, professional or artistic uses.
-38. Commercial vessels (50 tons):
+Massachusetts Law Cite: Chapter 64H, Section 6 (ll) 32.
+Clothing and footwear: